-Sautéed Shrimp with Chiles over Linguine
+Sauteed Shrimp with Chiles over Linguine

 Texas' coastal waters produce about 75 million pounds of shrimp each year.

 - Add the peppers, tomatoes, olives and capers, and continue cooking until the shrimp lose their translucence and start to firm.

 - Place the cooked pasta in the fresh boiling water long enough to reheat it, about 1 minute.

 Note: Guajillo (gwa HEE o) chiles are shiny, deep red-orange, long (4 to 6 inches) and narrow.
 They are fairly mild.
 If you cannot locate guajillos, substitute poblanos for a slightly different but equally delicious flavor.

 Per serving 571.0 calories, 14.7 g total fat, 2.1 g saturated fat, 255.7 cholesterol, 968.1 mg sodium, 70.5 g total carbohydrates, 1.4 g dietary fiber, 43.0 g protein, 116.7 mg calcium.
-Seafood